-First, read the job description.
-Do you think this role might suit you?
+Then read the job description below.
+Do you think living and working with us in this role might suit you?

-This will usually involve a preliminary visit (unless you've stayed with us in the last two years), a full application form, a few days volunteering with us, and an interview.
+The next steps will usually involve a preliminary visit (unless you've stayed with us in the last two years), a few days volunteering with us, and an interview.

 Unless otherwise stated, there is no closing date for applications.
 They are usually considered on a first come first served basis.

 Housekeeper - Core Role

 The role of Housekeeping at Othona is central to the comfort and safety of all who stay with us.
 The role could be described as ‘low visibility but high impact’.
 Your work may be less obvious than that of some other core members, but is no less important or potentially fulfilling.
 For our visitors, the state of the house and their bedrooms – both in practical and aesthetic terms – has a strong subliminal effect.

 You’ll need an interest in household management from furnishing design to cleaning regimes and competence in the areas of safety and hygiene.
 But just as important, you need the personal qualities to be well organised without being inflexible, to cope calmly in changing circumstances, to work cheerfully in an unusual team.
 So emotional intelligence and an interest in people will need to underpin your technical skills.

 The current vacancy is available immediately and is initially for 6 months only.
 The salary offered is £8,997.08 per annum plus full board and lodging.
 You can expect two days off a week (on a variable rota) and 28 days annual leave allowance.

 One day you may be handling lots of routine laundry and cleaning tasks.
 The next you may be planning a programme of refurbishment to be carried out with a team of colleagues and volunteers over a period of weeks.
 And the following morning, you may need to deal delicately with a family whose child has wet the bed unexpectedly.